hudakhadiri/hudakhadiri/README.md

 # 👋 &nbsp;Hi there

-I'm a software developer based in New Zealand.
-I enjoy coding open-source projects that solve unique problems.
-I love combining my hobbies like 3D printing, coding and building various projects with RaspberryPi's or Arduino.
-Slightly obsessed with Home Automation and Home Labs.
-You can find me on Twitter [@Sudo_Overflow](https://twitter.com/sudo_overflow).
-Feel free to tweet me any time.
-You can also check out my website [Cyris.io](https://Cyris.io) for my blog and more.

-&nbsp;
+Hey there, I'm Houda Khadiri.
+I'm a Master’s student in Artificial Intelligence and Virtual Reality, with a passion for deep learning, computer vision, and formal verification of neural networks.
+I'm always excited about applying AI to real-world problems and advancing research in these fields.
+Check out my work

 ## 👇 &nbsp;Current project